-As soft breezes floated off the silvery waters of East Grand Traverse Bay, Kelly Heos and Anthony Samson exchanged wedding vows at the Grand Traverse Resort & Spa in Traverse City.
+As soft breezes floated off the silvery waters of East Grand Traverse Bay, Kelly Heos and Anthony Samson exchanged vows at their wedding at the Grand Traverse Resort & Spa in Traverse City.
 The beachside wedding was the culmination of the couple’s dream to be married in Northern Michigan, where Kelly’s family has a cottage on Elk Lake.
 The Traverse City area hotel complex with its golf courses, spa, fine dining and beach club was perfectly tailored to this destination wedding that drew 260 family members and friends from all over the state and nation.

 The beautiful Lake Michigan setting framed a ceremony that was enriched by the mingling of the couple’s separate heritages: Kelly is Greek; Anthony is Jewish.
 The couple wore the Greek wedding crowns called stefana as they stood beneath a traditional Jewish chuppah—a canopy draped with the wedding veils of beloved women in their family that symbolizes, as Kelly explains, the openness of the newlyweds’ home to family and friends.